mosip/reporting/README.md

 - NOTE: before installing, `reporting-init` debezium configuration, make sure to include all tables under that db beforehand.
 If one wants to add another table from the same db, it might be harder later on.
 (TODO: develop some script that adds additional tables under the same db)

 ## Upload Kibana dashboards
-Various dashboards are available in `kibana_dashboards` folder.
+Various Kibana dashboards are available in `dashboards` folder.
 Upload all of them with the following script:
 ```sh
 cd scripts
 ./load_kibana_dashboards.sh